Konstantin Volkov (diplomat)

-Konstantin Volkov (Russian: Константин Волков; disappeared September 1945, presumed dead) was an NKVD agent in Turkey who vanished after wanting to defect to the United Kingdom.
+Konstantin Volkov (Russian: Константин Волков; disappeared September 1945, presumed dead) was an NKVD officer in Turkey who vanished after wanting to defect to the United Kingdom.
 He disappeared after telling the British Consulate General in Istanbul he would name three high-ranking double agents working in London for the Soviet intelligence service.
 One of these agents was Kim Philby who tipped off the Russians about what Volkov and his wife were planning.
 It took Philby three weeks to arrive which was enough time for Soviet security agents to find the couple and take them back to Moscow.

 The couple were reportedly last seen boarding a Moscow-bound plane in Istanbul.
 The British Consulate in Istanbul denounced Philby's behaviour as criminal negligence.
 However, the Soviet spy was able to allay suspicions of himself by arguing persuasively that he had not been to blame for his delayed travel.

 Failed defection

 Approach

 The British Consulate General in Istanbul where Konstantin Volkov and his wife asked to defect in September 1945.

 In late August 1945, Konstantin Volkov, Vice Consul for the Soviet Union in Istanbul, sent a letter to Chantry Hamilton Page, the vice consul in the British Consulate General in Istanbul, requesting an urgent appointment.
 Page decided the letter was a "prank" and ignored it.
 A few days later, on 4 September, Volkov accompanied with his wife Zoya arrived in person and asked for a meeting with Page.

 Page did not speak Russian, and so he brought in John Leigh Reed, first secretary at the consulate to translate for Volkov.
 Reed later reported:

 "I was serving in our embassy in Turkey in 1945....
 One morning this Russian walks into reception looking very nervous and asks to see the acting consul-general, Chantry Page.
 The Russian is Konstantin Volkov, Page's opposite number in the Soviet embassy.
 I'd done my Russian exams so I get the job as interpreter.
 Anyway, it turns out that Volkov is really an NKVD officer and he has decided to defect.
 He says he wants a laissez-passer for himself and his wife to Cyprus and £27,500.
 In return he is offering the real names of three Soviet agents working in Britain.
 He says two of them are working in the Foreign Office, one the head of a counter-espionage organisation in London."